vtlanglois/GWD/RESOURCES.md

 # Tools

 [ChatGPT](https://chat.openai.com) : A generative AI.
-Can help generate HTML/CSS pages. **NOTE: Can produce incorrect code, as is NOT a replacement for learning.
+Can help generate HTML/CSS pages. **NOTE: Can produce incorrect code.
+Is NOT a replacement for learning.
 Meant to use as a helpful tool.**